-Though you can take the tram partway, the easiest way to get into the Bywater is on the number 5 bus which passes along Canal St. and is marked with ‘Marigny’ across the top.
+Though you can take the tram partway, the easiest way to get into the Bywater is on the number 5 bus which passes along Canal St. and says ‘Marigny’ across the top.
 Check out the transport section of this post below for specifics on how to utilize public transport.

 Unlike the uniform look and colors of the French Quarter, the houses become more vibrant in this artist community.
 Here are a few things worth seeing:

 Paloma Cafe (now closed, unfortunately) for some delicious breakfast or brunch.
 I particularly liked the matcha latte and the avocado toast.
 Nearby you’ll find Dr. Bob Folk Art, which was reminiscent of Slab City’s East Jesus, full of upcycled art in curious combinations.

 From there it’s a quick walk to Studio BE, an absolute must in the neighborhood.
 You’ll find a 35,000 square foot warehouse full of #BLM movement and Hurricane Katrina crisis large-scale art installations, created by local artist Brandan Odums.
 I was blown away by how prolific and varied his work was, incorporating sculpture, street art, and even a basketball court to spread awareness, and ultimately share the power of love.

-From there I recommend Clouet Gardens, a quick stop with a couple nice photo ops and some local flavor with a phone booth to reach those you miss, some mosaics, and picnic tables.
+From there I recommend Clouet Gardens, a quick stop with a couple nice photo ops and some local flavor.
+Here you’ll find a phone booth to reach those you miss, some mosaics, and picnic tables.

-I also really wanted to visit the Music Box Village, which online reviewers describe as ‘magical’ with its interactive sound structures, alas that’ll have to wait for next time as it was closed to the public when I was there.
+I also really wanted to visit the Music Box Village, which online reviewers describe as ‘magical’ with its interactive sound structures.
+I’ll have to wait for next time as it was not open to the public when I was there.
 Check the schedule to see if it’s open when you visit.

-Finally, head to Crescent Park for a beautiful sunset view of the city, and after the sun goes down venture over to Frenchmen Street for some live jazz and blues.
+Finally, head to Crescent Park for a beautiful sunset view of the city.
+After the sun goes down venture over to Frenchmen Street for some live jazz and blues.
 While tourists tend to visit Bourbon Street, you’ll see more locals on Frenchmen.
 For tonight’s live music, check out this listing by the local radio station.